Anbitiotics for Babies: Protecting Your Little One

 How to reverse side effects of antibiotics on the gut microbiome

-Sometimes antibiotics are absolutely necessary.
+Sometimes antibiotics for babies are absolutely necessary.
 If your baby has taken antibiotics, don’t worry because there are a number of things you can do to increase the amount of beneficial bacteria and restore the balance of your baby’s microbiome:

 • Breastmilk.
 If available, breastfeeding can counteract the antibiotics' effects on your baby’s microbiome.
 Breastmilk is loaded with nutrients and sugars that support the growth of beneficial Bifidobacterium.
 It also provides antibodies that will help prevent unfriendly bacteria from going wild [29].

 • Food choices.
-If your little one is eating solids, choose low-fiber foods that will not irritate the gut while on antibiotics and a few days after.
+If your little one is eating solids, choose low-fiber foods that will not irritate the gut while on baby antibiotics and a few days after.
 These include bananas, white rice, apple sauce, carrots, boiled potatoes, and bread toasts.
 Avoid grapefruit, as this fruit has some compounds that may interfere with proper antibiotic absorption [30].
 Reincorporate high-fiber foods gradually to promote the growth of beneficial gut bacteria.

 • Lifestyle.
 Having pets, going outdoors, visiting farms, and choosing the right infant daycare can all help your baby’s gut microbiome return to normal after antibiotics.